jaredly/geometricart/Roadmap.md

+# Let's export our 3dddddd
+- might want to be able to ... export like svgs. so I can laser it uppp
+- have options for putting all on the same piece, or one at a time.
+- join the borderr

+- [ ] let's join the border, for these guys

+#

-- [ ] hover group in sidebar and highlight
+- [x] hover group in sidebar and highlight
-- [ ] I want a way to duplicate a group
+- [x] I want a way to duplicate a group

 - [ ] drag & drop groups?
   or just up/down arrow buttons